Job Openings

 Fallingwater (Mill Run, PA)

-Fallingwater, a property entrusted to the Western Pennsylvania Conservancy and designated as a National Historic Landmark and inscribed on the UNESCO World Heritage List, is seeking a Café Assistant to provide excellent customer service by waiting on customers, help in the preparation and presentation of food and maintain a clean and stocked facility.
+Fallingwater, a property entrusted to the Western Pennsylvania Conservancy and designated as a National Historic Landmark and inscribed on the UNESCO World Heritage List, is seeking a full-time Café Team Member to provide excellent customer service by waiting on customers, help in the preparation and presentation of food and maintain a clean and stocked facility.

 Job Duties

-• Ensures proper set up of the Café.
+• Ensures proper set up and follows open procedures of the café.

 • Sets up pastry display.

-• Preps, cooks and plates items for Café service to specification; will sometimes assist in other culinary functions as needed.
+• Preps, cooks and plates items for Café service to specification; may occasionally assist in other culinary functions as needed.

 • Assists in maintaining inventory and monitoring shortages.